-To use the message-passing interface, first start all slaves with job.start(), and then use Communicator.send_data(), Communicator.get_data() and slave.run_cmd() to pass messages and commands.
+To use the message-passing interface, first start all workers with Job.start(), and then use Communicator.send_data(), Communicator.get_data() and Worker.run_cmd() to pass messages and commands.

-Example: See job.start(), job.run_all_tasks() command.
+Example: See Job.start(), Job.run_all_tasks() command.

-6.35.2 sge_pe_job() - create a job using all Sun GridEngine (SGE) slave processes sge_pe_job(seq=(), modeller_path=None, host=None)
+6.35.2 SGEPEJob() - create a job using all Sun GridEngine (SGE) worker processes

+SGEPEJob(seq=(), modeller_path=None, host=None)

-This functions identically to job(), above, but automatically adds slaves for every node in a Sun GridEngine (SGE) job using an SGE parallel environment.
-This is done by parsing the PE hostfile, which SGE should pass in the 'PE_HOSTFILE' environment variable, and creating an sge_pe_slave object (see below) for each processor.
-Other slaves can still be added to the job if desired.
+This functions identically to Job(), above, but automatically adds workers for every node in a Sun GridEngine (SGE) job using an SGE parallel environment.
+This is done by parsing the PE hostfile, which SGE should pass in the 'PE_HOSTFILE' environment variable, and creating an SGEPEWorker object (see below) for each processor.
+Other workers can still be added to the job if desired.

-This class should be used to create a job from a MODELLER script running on the master (first) node in an SGE parallel environment job.
+This class should be used to create a job from a MODELLER script running on the manager (first) node in an SGE parallel environment job.

-6.35.3 sge_qsub_job() - create a job which can be expanded with Sun GridEngine 'qsub'
+6.35.3 SGEQsubJob() - create a job which can be expanded with Sun GridEngine 'qsub'

-sge_qsub_job(options, maxslave, seq=(), modeller_path=None, host=None)
+SGEQsubJob(options, maxworker, seq=(), modeller_path=None, host=None)

-This functions identically to job(), above, but it automatically grows by adding new sge_qsub_slave slaves (up to a maximum of maxslave) if you submit more tasks to the job than there are available slaves.
-(These are grouped into a single SGE array job.) options specifies options for the new sge_qsub_slave objects.
-New slaves are not automatically added when using the message-passing interface; you should manually add new sge_qsub_slave objects in this case.
+This functions identically to Job(), above, but it automatically grows by adding new SGEQsubWorker workers (up to a maximum of maxworker) if you submit more tasks to the job than there are available workers.
+(These are grouped into a single SGE array job.) options specifies options for the new SGEQsubWorker objects.
+New workers are not automatically added when using the message-passing interface; you should manually add new SGEQsubWorker objects in this case.

-This class should be used to create a job from a Modeller script running on your SGE batch system head node (or other node which can run 'qsub' and has a shared filesystem with the slave nodes).
+This class should be used to create a job from a MODELLER script running on your SGE batch system head node (or other node which can run 'qsub' and has a shared filesystem with the worker nodes).

-6.35.4 job.slave_startup_commands - Slave startup commands
+6.35.4 Job.worker_startup_commands - Worker startup commands

-This is a Python list, initially empty, of Python commands that will be run on each slave when it is started up.
-You can add your own slave initialization by adding to this list.
+This is a Python list, initially empty, of Python commands that will be run on each worker when it is started up.
+You can add your own worker initialization by adding to this list.

-6.35.5 job.queue_task() - submit a task to run within the job queue_task(taskobj)
+6.35.5 Job.queue_task() - submit a task to run within the job queue_task(taskobj)

-This adds the given task object to the job's queue.
-All tasks in the queue can later be run with job.run_all_tasks() or job.yield_tasks_unordered().
+This adds the given Task object to the job's queue.
+All tasks in the queue can later be run with Job.run_all_tasks() or Job.yield_tasks_unordered().

-The task should be a instance of a class derived from task, which provides a 'run' method.
-This method will be run on the slave node; any arguments to this method are given on the master when the object is created, and are automatically passed for you to the slave.
-Anything you return from this method is automatically passed back to the master.
-(Note that Communicator.send_data() is used to send this data, which cannot send all internal Modeller types.)
+The task should be a instance of a class derived from Task, which provides a 'run' method.
+This method will be run on the worker node; any arguments to this method are given on the manager when the object is created, and are automatically passed for you to the worker.
+Anything you return from this method is automatically passed back to the manager.
+(Note that Communicator.send_data() is used to send this data, which cannot send all internal MODELLER types.)